ddnexus/pagy/docs/api/frontend.md

 my_link = a.(page_number, text, classes:, aria_label:)
 ```

-#### The anchor_string variable
+#### The anchor_string argument

-If you need to add some HTML attribute to ALL the page links, you can set the `:anchor_string` variable.
+If you need to add some HTML attribute to ALL the page links, you can pass the `:anchor_string` keyword argument to any pagy
+helper, or if you use templates or override helpers, you can pass it also to the `pagy_anchor` method.

 !!!warning Attributes Must be Valid HTML
 For performance reasons, the `:anchor_string` string must be formatted as valid HTML attribute/value pairs because it will get